-- Always put on the appropriate personal safety equipment required in the various chapters of these Operating Instructions before commencing work. - Comply with the personal safety equipment instructions posted within the work area.
+- Always wear appropriate personal safety equipment required in the various chapters of these Operating Instructions before commencing work. - Comply with the personal safety equipment instructions posted within the work area.

 Description of personal safety equipment

 Goggles

 The goggles are used to protect the eyes from flying debris and splashing fluid.